RichardSobreiro/react-native-javascript-meddist-demo/README.md

 # React Native Mobile App using Javascript

-A cross-platform app using React Native emulating a medicines distributor marketplace
+A cross-platform app using React Native with Expo emulating a medicines distributor marketplace